Philippines posts record daily COVID-19 cases, approves Russian vaccine | Health

 Philippines posts record daily COVID-19 cases, approves Russian vaccine

+"We have great demand for Sputnik vaccines from 52 nations where we are registered but we will prioritise the Philippines and deliver the first volumes in April," RDIF CEO Kirill Dmitriev said.
+Sputnik V is the fourth shot to get emergency use authorisation after vaccines from Pfizer, AstraZeneca and Sinovac.

-It is the fourth to get emergency use authorization after Pfizer, AstraZeneca, and Sinovac.
-"The known and potential benefits of the Gamaleya Sputnik V vaccine...outweigh the known and potential risks," FDA chief Rolando Enrique Domingo said, adding that interim data showed the vaccine had an efficacy of 91.6% in age groups 18 and older.
+Carlito Galvez, who is in charge of the Philippines' vaccine procurement, said on Friday that the government would request Russia to deliver around three million doses in April and May.
+"The known and potential benefits of the Gamaleya Sputnik V vaccine... outweigh the known and potential risks," FDA chief Rolando Enrique Domingo said, adding that interim data showed the vaccine had an efficacy of 91.6% in age groups 18 and older.

 U.S. vaccine makers Moderna and Johnson & Johnson have made inquiries about the documents needed for emergency use approval but have yet to file applications, Domingo said.
 The Philippines launched its inoculation drive on March 1 and has received delivery of 1.125 million donated doses of the Sinovac and AstraZeneca vaccines.

-The government plans to roll out 140.5 million shots by December, to inoculate 70 million adults in a bid to achieve herd immunity.
+The government plans to roll out 140.5 million shots by December, to inoculate 70 million adults as it seeks to achieve herd immunity.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)